 Epiphany parishioner Michael Glass teaches this weekly class using mindful motion to explore traditional yoga postures designed to improve health, wellness, flexibility, and balance.
 Sometimes called Hatha Flow, participants connect movement into and out of yoga poses through synchronized breath.
 This is a free class with an all-levels approach welcoming to beginners and more experienced yogis.
 Many participants claim Epiphany as their spiritual home, but sessions are open to everyone, and no registration is required.
 Currently, yoga is taking place over Zoom.
 For more information and a Zoom link contact Michael Glass at email@example.com.

 The Daily Office is based on the ancient practice of prescribed times of prayer each day.
 The name comes from the Latin officium divinum meaning “divine office” or “divine duty.”
 These short services are lay-led and include readings from the Psalms, Old Testament, New Testament, and a Gospel reading, as well as prayers and confession.
 Epiphany has Morning Prayer weekdays at 7:30 am on Zoom.
 For more information and a Zoom link, contact Diane Carlisle at firstname.lastname@example.org.
-On Tuesday and Thursday at 5:30 pm and Sunday at 5:00 pm, Epiphany sings Evensong.
+Learn about our Lenten Morning Prayer Challenge in 2021 at this link.
+On Tuesday and Thursday at 5:30 pm and Sunday at 5:00 pm, Epiphany sings Evensong (T/Th currently on hold due to COVID-19 limitations).

 The liturgical calendar is the ancient way of matching worship with the life of Jesus.
 Through these recurring patterns we are formed and re-formed by the stories of Jesus’ life, so that our life, by imitation and association, is immersed in the presence of God.